barnabycolby/MMM-Carousel/README.md

 * Modules can be moved to different positions and CSS classes applied to them for each slide.
 * Multiple instances of a module can be used on different slides.
 * Integration with [MMM-KeyBindings](https://github.com/shbatm/MMM-KeyBindings) for keyboard and bluetooth remote navigation.
+* Rotational Home Page - returns to a specified page on timeout

 ## Installation